Here is your complete travel guide to the tourist spots in Sabangan!

 For more information:

-If you want to know more information that may help in setting up your itinerary to the tourist spots in Sabangan, you may contact the Tourism Officer namely, Nitz Lampac through, 09985563860.
-You can also message them on their facebook page, Sabangan Municipality Tourism.
+If you want to know more information that may help in setting up your itinerary to the tourist spots in Sabangan, do contact the following:

-In addition, you may also chat us on our facebook page, Daniel’s Eco-Travels.
+In addition, you may also message us on our facebook page, Daniel’s Eco-Travels.
 Or post your inquiries on the comment section below.
-I would be more than glad and willing to help you in whichever way and whenever I can.
+I would be more than glad and willing to help you whenever I can.

 Photos Courtesy of Sabangan Tourism Office, Jerome Cunanan, Arnel Palor and Arthur Allad-iw.